How Do I Prepare For Year 6 SATs? 29 SATs Preparation Tips For Parents And Children in Year 6

 Here’s what they had to say.

-SATs Tip 26: Ed – An ex teacher and member of the Third Space Learning team
+From Ed, former teacher and member of the Third Space Learning team.

 “Take inspiration from one of the slides we use in our SATs lessons here.
 This is a SATs practice question which is surrounded by four rectangles, and it gives children a strategy to help them answer any SATs questions they may come up against.”